Amalfi Coast in Winter: 15 Things to Do + Seasonal Tips

 ⛵ Best experiences and tours on the Amalfi Coast:

-1. Amalfi Coast and Food Tour (popular tour!)
+1. Amalfi Coast highlights and food tour (popular tour option)

 🛌 Recommended Amalfi Coast accommodation:

-2. Sea Room Sorrento (Sorrento – I have stayed here!)
+2. Sea Room Sorrento (Sorrento – I have stayed here and loved it)

 🚗 Looking for the best way to get around the Amalfi Coast?
 Click here to check rental car rates for Italy!